-* MSCI Asia ex-Japan slips, Nikkei falls as yen weakness pauses
+* MSCI Asia ex-Japan slips, Nikkei falls as yen weakness

 * Sterling under pressure, euro steadies